xmartlabs/fountain-docs/ListResponse.md

 }
 ```

-Additionally, there are other responses types that can be used when the service provides you more information in the response.
+Additionally, there are other response types that can be used when the service provides more information in the response.

 ## List Response with Entity Count

-Used when the service provides you the amount of entities.
+Used when the service provides the amount of entities.

 ```kotlin
 interface ListResponseWithEntityCount<T> : ListResponse<T> {